angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 Compiled here is a list of frequently asked questions observed from the Discord or other sources (Twitter, Reddit, video comment threads etc).
 If you believe a key question is missing then please feel free to suggest it.
-A lot of the questions were either fully or partially answered in this article here:
+A lot of the questions were also answered in this article:
 [DDFAQs](/articles/2020/03/22/ddfaq).

 ## What are the different Doomsday decks and what is the difference between them?